vjhansen/CPlusPlus/README.md

 int& ref_c;                 // ERROR!
 References must be initialized at their declaration
 ```

 Perhaps the most widely used aspect of references is to pass objects by reference (sometimes constant reference) to a method.
-To avoid hammering the stack with large objects when you pass them by value it is nearly always preferrable to pass by reference, which is the term used when using either a reference *or* a pointer.
+To avoid hammering the stack with large objects when you pass them by value it is nearly always preferable to pass by reference, which is the term used when using either a reference *or* a pointer.
 Using a reference allows you to pass any size object by reference, while still allowing you to access the object directly.

 ```cpp
 // Pass by reference using a const reference